tinjapup/wsk-fe/README.md

 ## Testing

+1.
 Installed the following tools and libraries:
 - Robot Framework
 - Browser Library
 - Requests library
 - CryptoLibrary
 - Robotidy

+2.
+Conducted a test with Robot Framework and Browser Library to test login functionality.
+The test was passed.